Skip to main content

 CompanyCityWorkersTypeDate

-The single largest action involved Chewy Inc. Fullfillment Center at its Dallas facility, reporting 674 affected workers.
+The largest notice was filed by Chewy Inc. Fullfillment Center at its Dallas facility, reporting 674 affected workers.
 Grocery Delivery E Services USA DBA Hello Fresh (Tarrant) followed with 273 workers.

 Trend & Outlook